josephShokry/youthMeeting/README.md

 <summary>learnt</summary>

 - filtering with specification form the DB
+- security using spring security
 - Basic Auth
 - mappers using MapStruct
 - DataBase migration with flyway
 - clean code with sonarLint
 - resource Bundle
+- documenting apis with swagger
+- parametrized tests
+- mvc integration testing
+- mock testing
+- Lombok : `@Superbuilder` that solves the inheritance builder
 </details>

 ---
 # Today Tasks
+- [x] add edit meeting api
-- [ ] add the tambola
+- [ ] add to the util list filtration methods that filter list of youths or list of meetings depending on the filterDTO
+- [ ] make the meeting dto check the date if the date is friday or any user specified day it's of otherwise throw exception
-- [x] add security to the meeting
+- [ ] add the exceptions and error
 - [ ] add Unit test cases of the meeting repo, service, controller
 - [ ] modify the specifications for more optimized OOP
-- [ ] add the exceptions and error
-- [x] why the instructor in the meeting must be unique
-- [x] why the encoder doesn't work
-- [ ] why when no login the back end panic
+- [ ] check if no login the back end panic
+- [ ] add the tambola
 - [ ] in tambola you need to specify some criteria of the selected winners as gender.
-- [ ] add edit meeting api

 ----